 Quantification

-Once you acquire a spectrum or a collection of spectra, you need to extract information from that data.
-Here we will discuss how to identify which elements are present, as well as best practices to extract and quantify elemental specific information to determine sample composition.
+Once you acquire a spectrum or a collection of spectra, you must extract information from that data.
+Here, we will discuss how to identify which elements are present and best practices to extract and quantify elemental-specific information to determine sample composition.

 Fundamental aim of EELS quantification